Notable People

 This is Pinker's strongest contribution.
 She made social life sound structural rather than decorative.
 Friends, colleagues, neighbors, repeated encounters, and face-to-face habits become part of the hidden scaffolding of a good life.

 Once that move is made, the public argument changes.
-Loneliness is not only a mood.
-Isolation is not only personal sadness.
+Loneliness becomes more than a mood.
+Isolation becomes more than personal sadness.
 They become part of how risk, health, and resilience are distributed.

 That is why Pinker's work still feels serious.
 She found a way to discuss connection without sentimentalizing it and a way to discuss evidence without stripping it of human consequence.